Best Downloadable Spreadsheets for Retirement Planning

 The site also offers a series of additional free spreadsheets for download under its Tools section.
 These more targeted spreadsheets include a Portfolio Asset Allocation Tool, a TIPS Ladder Builder, and a Portfolio Withdrawal Simulation.

 Financial Architects is a wealth management firm that makes many of its spreadsheets available online for free on its Resources page.
 Scroll down the page to see spreadsheets and articles by subject.
-Retirees might want to check out several of them, such as their One-Person Social Security Breakeven Spreadsheet, the Pension Option Analysis Spreadsheet, the Investment Returns Matrix Spreadsheet, and the Joint Life Probability Spreadsheet, just to name a few.
+Retirees might want to check out several of them, such as their One-Person Social Security Breakeven Spreadsheet, the Pension Option Analysis Spreadsheet, the Investment Return Matrix Spreadsheet, and the Joint Life Probability Spreadsheet, just to name a few.
 You’ll need a good working knowledge of Excel to use these tools.

 The Ultimate Estate Planner Inc.